My Mission

 Helps women and mothers with trauma and relational issues to go from surviving to thriving.

-My practice is designed to meet the needs of those with trauma and relational issues in Music City and the surrounding areas.
+My practice is designed to meet the needs of those with trauma and relational issues in Tennessee and South Carolina.
 I offer a variety of therapeutic services in different specialties with a trauma-informed approach.
-I work with women and mothers (18+) who struggle with a variety of difficulties as a result of their trauma experiences.
+I work with women and mothers (18+) who struggle with a variety of difficulties as a result of their trauma experiences or transition into motherhood.
 I have extensive history training interns and new therapists and am always connecting with our therapeutic community by providing education, consultation, and training to newly trained clinicians and students looking to further their knowledge in a trauma-informed approach.

 Our Values